doomdavve/doomdavve.github.io/_posts/2015-10-15-layout-tests-on-android.markdown

 specific.
 Regardless, having a pristine userdebug build of Android for testing seems worthwhile.

-Basically, I just followed:

-[Downloading and Building]
+Basically, I just followed [Downloading and Building] to build AOSP.

-and so on.
 I used `openjdk-7-jdk`, which seems to be fine.

 One thing though